 Informatics

-• Programming in Python: data structures, control structures, modular approach, GUIs, Biopython, Python-database approach, data types, object-oriented programming
+• Programming concepts: data types, data structures, control structures, functions, modular approach, object-oriented programming, regular expressions.

 Bioinformatics

-• Algorithmic Aspects of Sequences: alignment, mapping, graphs, scoring matrices
+• Algorithmic aspects of sequence analysis: such as alignment, assembly, mapping, graphs, scoring matrices, annotation of sequences.

 Statistics & Data Analysis

-• Descriptive Statistics: e.g., mean, median, standard deviation, range, interquartile range
+• Descriptive statistics: embedded in exploratory analysis.
+For example, mean, median, standard deviation, range, interquartile range.

-• Data Mining/Machine Learning: e.g., Decision Trees, Naive Bayes, k-Nearest Neighbour, Neural Networks, SVM
+• Machine learning: classification and unsupervised methods.
+For example UMAP, Clustering, Decision Trees, Naive Bayes, k-Nearest Neighbour, Neural Networks, SVM.

 The Body of Knowledge and Skills is a summary of graduates’ basic knowledge and basic skills which has been prepared by the HBO-programmes in consultation with the professional field.
 These are obtained during the first two years of education.